redhat-scholars/istio-tutorial/readme.md

 curl customer-tutorial.$(minishift ip).nip.io
 ```

-you likely see "Clifford v1 {hostname} 5", where the 5 is basically the number of times you hit the endpoint.
+you likely see "customer => preference => recommendation v1 from '99634814-d2z2t': 3", where '99634814-d2z2t' is the pod running v1 and the 3 is basically the number of times you hit the endpoint.

 ```
 curl customer-tutorial.$(minishift ip).nip.io
 ```

-you likely see "Clifford v2 {hostname} 1" as by default you get round-robin load-balancing when there is more than one Pod behind a Service
+you likely see "customer => preference => recommendation v2 from '2819441432-5v22s': 1" as by default you get round-robin load-balancing when there is more than one Pod behind a Service

 Send several requests to see their responses